CodeKarmaDev/fo-mason/README.md

 ## Limitations

 The size of each brick is adjustable but somewhat ridged.
-The brick size must be a multiple of your row size.
+The brick size must be a multiple of the row size.
-And its does not expand with your content.
+And bricks don't dynamically expand with their content.

 ## Usage

-After installing just drop in a `.mason` and pick either `.mason-horizontal` or `.mason-vertical` then add a `.mason-auto`.
+After installing just drop in a `.mason` class and pick either `.mason-horizontal` or `.mason-vertical` then add a `.mason-auto` class.

 ```html
 <div class="mason mason-vertical mason-auto">